Malcolm Group: History

 The origins of the company trace to the 1920s, when Donald Malcolm left school in his early teenage years and started running his family's small coal business.
 The business grew and in the 1950s entered a partnership with Grampian Holdings; the company expanded into the road building through an equipment hire business, and a shale bing business.

 In 1960, when the company was acquired by the industrial holding company Grampian Holdings Plc, the company's assets included 37 vehicles and seven construction equipment items.
 Donald Malcolm remained in charge of W H Malcolm after the takeover.
 Donald Malcolm died in 2003; two of his sons Walter and Andrew took over management of the business.

 In 2002 Grampian Holdings Plc which was public listed on the stock exchange, was renamed The Malcolm Group Plc.
 In 2005 the company was taken back into private ownership by the Malcolm family and the Bank of Scotland plc.

 Donald Malcolm Heritage Centre

 The Donald Malcolm Heritage Centre was built by Andrew Malcolm in memory of his father, Donald Malcolm.
 The centre houses a display of fifteen fully operational trucks.
 The centre is located next to the HQ in Linwood.

 Divisions

 Logistics

-The group provides warehousing at locations in Scotland, and northern and central England, primary and secondary road distribution, and train services in association with DB Cargo UK as well as managing the rail terminals at Grangemouth, Linwood (Elderslie) and Daventry International Rail Freight Terminal.
+The group provides warehousing at locations in Scotland, and northern and central England, primary and secondary road distribution, and train services in association with Freightliner, as well as managing the rail terminals at Grangemouth, Linwood (Elderslie) and Daventry International Rail Freight Terminal.